leilaadel/mopsyellow/README.md

 // Unlinked pages for future use: client/src/components/layouts/iOSPhotographer client/src/components/layouts/iOSUser
 I had mocked up the iOS app info pages greg told me we would need to get launched on the app store.

-// Models are located at:
-npm run dev

-//
 ```